-Hundreds of thousands of cars in the UK are currently E10 incompatible.
+Hundreds of thousands of cars in Great Britain are currently E10 incompatible.

 Analysis by the RAC Foundation suggests that if the biofuel element in petrol was raised from the current 5% to 10% then, as of June 2017, 868,000 would not have been able to run on it without risking damage to the engine.